 Sorry if thats WAY too much/overkill but I always loved doing that soooo much.
 Its a long walk so if you don’t like to walk, you can just take the tube, but its a pretty walk through Hyde Park and just around in general.
 London’s a big city and I wouldn’t have figured out my path from just one visit.

 Sorry, one last note, Oxford Street has a website, so you might want to check it out and do some research on the different stores.posted almost 8 years ago

 You could head to Dover Street market, if even just for a look.
 It’s Rei Kawakubo’s place, the woman behind Comme des Garçons?
 I hear it’s amazing.
 Like the posters before me, I love Covent Garden as there’s such a nice atmosphere around there.

 There is also a FANTASTIC shopping centre in Shepherd’s Bush called Westfield, which has just opened up.
 I believe you get off the tube at Shepherd’s Bush station itself and it’s right next to it – there are some 250 stores and restuarants with everything from Gucci to H&M. I love it.
-Have fun in London – it’s my favourite city in the world!posted over 4 years ago
+Have fun in London – it’s my favourite city in the world!posted almost 8 years ago